Scadrial · Keeper Knowledge · CLI

 ◇ Installing vault-rag → uv tool install metalmind-vault-rag

-4. Local stack
+4. In-process retrieval stack

 5. Services, hook & routing